-The Damanhur School was founded in 1985 by a group of parents whose vision was to directly guide the education of their children.
-The Damanhur Education organization created the school to include curriculum that aligns with all the programs of the Italian educational ministry.
-This government educational institute provides verification and annual final exams for the students.
+The Damanhur School was founded in 1985.
+Some of the parents of the community were active in this project in order to directly guide the education of the children in the scholastic environment as well.
+The children attending the school were from 0 to 14 years old.
+The Damanhur School includes a curriculum that aligns with all the programs of the Italian educational ministry.
+At public schools in the area of Turin, there are annual educational verifications and final exams for the students.

 Children are central in Damanhur's educational vision.
 Beyond the standard Italian curriculum, there is an abundance of activities that give space for self-expression, from having contact with nature to practical experimentation in many fields, for example, in the arts and ecology.